Why Reed Induction?

 Reed induction is a staple of two stroke performance engineering because it is one of the simplest, most reliable ways to make big power.

 - More available horsepower across a larger RPM range

 - Better cylinder filling at high RPM for peak horsepower

 If that wasn't enough, MB Products' crankcases and reed cages are designed to maximize the performance of our engines with more crankcase compression, and smoother airflow.

 Popularized by Yamaha in the 70s, reed valves are now being used extensively in marine outboards, Grand Prix racers and hobby engines.
 So what gives?
 What’s the secret behind the magic?

 An engine is an air pump.
 Air goes in.
 Air goes out.
 We add fuel for combustion to drive this process and oil to lubricate the system.

 Four-stroke engines control the flow of air with valves.
 When the intake valve opens, air and fuel enter the cylinder and the valve shuts behind them like a door.
 The mixture is compressed and ignited.
-The heat and pressure generated forces the piston(s) down to rotate the crankshaft.
+The heat and pressure generated forces the piston(s) down, converting linear motion to rotational motion to rotate the crankshaft.
 (We use this rotation to drive gears, pulleys, props, and drive shafts to get us moving.)
 At the end of the four-stroke cycle, the exhaust valve opens to release the waste (used air and fuel) and closes shortly after so the spent gasses don’t re-enter the cylinder.

 Reed valves only let air flow one way, so at low RPM we won’t experience reversion.
 That also means we won’t lose power.
 This lends to more available horsepower across a larger RPM range and a broader torque curve, which we call the “powerband.”